 GoPro high frame rates to capture the skiing action

 The faster the frame rate, the smoother the footage that you’ll capture.
-When you’re skiing, the scenery will be shooting past you so you need a fast frame rate to keep up and to help avoid jerky footage.
+When you’re skiing, the scenery will be shooting past you so you need a fast frame rate to keep up and to help avoid a jerky movie.

-Setting the camera at 60fps as a base frame rate is ideal for skiing.
-If you want to capture a jump in slow motion, boost to 120fps.
+Setting the camera to 60fps as a base frame rate is ideal for skiing.
+If you want to capture a jump or turn in slow motion, boost it to 120fps.

 Connect to the app

 If you take it with you, make sure that your phone and GoPro are paired and ready to go.
 The live view feed on the app is a great way to check composition.
-The app’s also perfect for checking through the day’s skiing whilst enjoying the odd Glühwein.
+The app’s also perfect for checking through the day’s skiing whilst enjoying the odd Glühwein or Vin Chaud.

 Take a skiing time-lapse

-GoPro Time-lapse video at anytime can be great fun and whilst skiing it’s the perfect opportunity to capture a full run in double time.
+GoPro Time-lapse video can be fun at any time and it works well with skiing, for example capturing a full run in double time.

-At the start of a black run or mogul field set the time lapse running and make your run, or for something a little more picturesque why not film the sunset as you enjoy some Après-ski.
+At the start of a black run or mogul field set the time lapse running and make your run.
+Alternatively, for something a little more picturesque, why not film the sunset as you enjoy some Après-ski.

 How to GoPro with a ski pole